patronage/bubs-next/docs/images.md

 ### Social Thumbnail Ratio

-We've set a default thumbnail ratio that corresponds to Facebook's reccomend image dimensions of 1200 x 628.
+We've set a default thumbnail ratio that corresponds to Facebook's recommended image dimensions of 1200 x 628.
 This default thumbmnail is also used to power your yoast open graph meta tags by default.
 This can be customized, and editors can add custom graphics, but we find that this default thumbnail is typically all that is populated, so we wanted it to be social friendly by default.

 ### Additional Aspect Ratios

 Additional aspect ratios can be defined in `images.php`.
 Anything that gets added can then be retrived via graphql, for example: `sourceUrl(size: SOCIAL)`.
-Be careful when setting these not to expect consistent output -- if an uploaded file is smaller than one of the provided dimensions, Facebook won't
+Be careful when setting these not to expect consistent output -- if an uploaded file is smaller than one of the provided dimensions, WordPress won't force an exact ratio.

-#@ Image Retrieval
+### Image Retrieval and local dev

 In the past we struggled with managing/accessing images in different environments, but by developing against content on our production site, this is largely solved.